 Lumbermens Mutual Casualty Company, et al. v.
 AIMCO, Ray Baldwin, and Swain and Baldwin Insurance

-Represented AIMCO in the U.S. District Court for the Southern District of NY in a case regarding an alleged conspiracy in obtaining surety bond agreements.
+Represented AIMCO in the U.S. District Court for the Southern District of New York in a case regarding an alleged conspiracy in obtaining surety bond agreements.
 Case settled.

-Cananwill, Inc. vs. AIMCO, Greenwich Insurance Company, et al. (New Jersey, Morris County Superior Court)
+Cananwill, Inc. v.
+AIMCO, Greenwich Insurance Company, et al. (New Jersey, Morris County Superior Court)

 Represented AIMCO in the Superior Court of New Jersey, Morris County Law Division, regarding alleged liability under alleged premium finance agreements.
 Case settled.

 Represented Micron Technology in action seeking a declaratory judgment that Rambus patents relating to Dynamic Random Access Memory (“DRAM”) chips are invalid, unenforceable and not infringed.
 Case also involved antitrust and fraud claims relating to Rambus misconduct in connection with industry standard-setting activities.

 Attorney General of Canada v.
 R.J.
 Reynolds Tobacco Holdings, Inc., et al. (N.D.N.Y.)

 Represented Canadian government in prosecution of civil RICO claim against R.J.
 Reynolds seeking more than $1 billion in damages caused by tobacco companies’ scheme to smuggle tobacco into Canada and avoid Canadian taxes.

 Aquilex Services, Inc. v.
 Frank Novak, Phil Hulsizer